All Episodes

 I had an electrician.

-True, the cancer cut out the first seven months of that effectively by making me weaker and weaker and weaker to the point I couldn't tolerate any kind of noise or anything around me, and we had to just stop all construction and so on.
+True, the cancer cut out the first seven months of that effectively by making me weaker and weaker and weaker to the point I couldn't tolerate any kind of noise or anything around me.

-Then we picked it up again in fall, and we've been working through it.
+Then we picked it up again in fall and we've been working through it.

 It's basically an old garage.